 - Emotional Distress or Psychological Damages

 Slip and fall accidents can result in serious, life-altering injuries.
 These can include:

 - Traumatic brain injury

 - Fractures and orthopedic injuries

 - Ankle fractures

 - Wrist fractures

 - Elbow fractures

 - Herniated discs in the neck or back

-The lawyers at Hannon Legal Group have been successfully handling slip and fall cases also known as premises liability cases, throughout the state of Florida and the United States for many years.
-Our attorneys have many years of experience in establishing liability on the part of negligent land and business owners and know how to deal with insurance companies to get you the compensation you deserve.
+The lawyers at Hannon Legal Group have a long track record of successfully handling slip and fall cases and have recovered millions of dollars in just compensation for our clients.
+Our attorneys will work with leading expert witnesses and bring their many years of experience to bear in order to establish liability on the part of negligent land and business owners and their insurance companies to get you the compensation you deserve.